Child, Adolescent and Family Service (CAFS)

 Ideally you will have experience in working with children and adolescent in a mental health setting, however if you have an interest in this area, we would also like to hear from you.

-You must be a Registered Health Professional, with a current APC - Registered Nurse, Occupational Therapist, Social Worker or Clinical Psychologist with experience working within a mental health sector, be eligible to live and work in New Zealand and hold a current New Zealand driver's licence.
+You must be a Registered Health Professional, with a current APC - Registered Nurse, Occupational Therapist, Social Worker or Clinical Psychologist with experience working within a mental health sector, be eligible to live and work in New Zealand and hold a current NZ driver licence.

 About Southern DHB